HomeEnvironmentHow To Recycle Glasses: 6 Options You Probably Did Not Know

 Replace Your Lenses

 If, on the other hand, your frames are the victim of a sitting bum or some other tragedy, you can do the complete opposite of number one, ordering new frames to serve as housing for your existing lenses.
-This does require that you order frames of a size small enough to accommodate the lenses and that your local crafters can reshape the lenses sufficiently but offers the same money-saving opportunity while giving you an excuse to try out a new style on the cheap.
+This does require that you order frames of a size small enough to accommodate the lenses and that your local crafters can reshape the lenses sufficiently, but it offers the same money-saving opportunity while giving you an excuse to try out a new style on the cheap.

 Theaters or Kids: Play Dress-Up!

 Whether used as props on a professional stage or as costume accessories for your kids, your old glasses can serve as an excellent tool for dressing up!
-Old frames can be filled with mock lenses or removed altogether in order to avoid eye strain, allowing you to donate your eyewear to your favorite local theater group or to your children’s costume trunk.
+Old frames can be filled with mock lenses or removed altogether to avoid eye strain, allowing you to donate your eyewear to your favorite local theater group or your children’s costume trunk.

 Create a Home Science Experiment